How to watch Black Panther at home and on Netflix

 The Marvel movie is now in all digital stores, including iTunes, Google Play, Vudu, Amazon and Fandango Now.
 You can also buy it through Disney's Movies Anywhere service, and link those stores to your Movies Anywhere account to view on whichever device you want.
 That way you can watch it from your iPhone, iPad, Android device, Roku, PlayStation 4, Xbox One, Amazon Fire TV or any other device that supports at least one of those digital stores.

 While in theaters, Black Panther busted through all kinds of milestones, including making $700 million in the US box office and $1.3 billion internationally.
-You can also see T'Challa (Chadwick Boseman) fight alongside other Marvel heroes in Avengers: Infinity War, which is the fourth film in history to make $2 billion in the global box office.
-And everything we know so far about the eventual Black Panther sequel is here.
+You can also see T'Challa (Chadwick Boseman) fight alongside other Marvel heroes in Avengers: Infinity War, which is the fourth film in history to make $2 billion at the global box office.
+And you'll find everything we know so far about the eventual Black Panther sequel here.

 How to watch every MCU property in the perfect order: From Marvel films to the shows on Netflix, here's the best order to experience the MCU.